Mentoring — Giving your share back to the community

 All of them, Mentors and Mentees, earn from me a deep sense of respect and recognition.

 You can rest assured that right now, there are a lot of people around you that have a lot of knowledge, and that are willing to share it.
-People which are more than pleased to share their passion.
+People who are more than pleased to share their passion.
 And at the same time, a lot of people around you are seeking guidance, seeking for help.
 Move on and give them a chance, ask what they know about, ask for some guidance, offer help and don’t be shy to ask for some help as well.

-Last week, I’ve joined Meet a Mentor, which is an amazing initiative being led by Barry Cranford, and that started as a discussion on the London Java Community Group mailing list.
+Last week, I joined Meet a Mentor, which is an amazing initiative being led by Barry Cranford, and that started as a discussion on the London Java Community Group mailing list.
 The main objective of this community is to provide a platform to connect Mentors and Mentees, and all of this for free!

 My main objective in joining Meet a Mentor is to find a mentor for myself.
 At the same time, it is an amazing opportunity for me to help other professionals who want to share their passion and their dreams, and that is asking for help and guidance.